apptainer/singularity-userdocs/definition_files.rst

 Multi-Stage Builds
 ------------------

-Singularity 3.2 introduces multi-stage builds where one environment can be used for compilation, then the resulting binary can be copied into a final environment.
+Starting with Singularity v3.2 multi-stage builds are supported where one environment can be used for compilation, then the resulting binary can be copied into a final environment.
 This allows a slimmer final image that does not require the entire development stack.

 .. code-block:: singularity

     Bootstrap: docker
     From: golang:1.12.3-alpine3.9
-    Stage: build
+    Stage: devel

     %post
       # prep environment